What to Include in a Daily Schedule for a 5 Year Old

 One of the best—and, in my home, most important—activities to include in your day is time to let your child play however he wants.
 Yup, carve a time in his day to do… nothing.

-Well, not nothing per se, but a time when nothing is on your agenda.
-It’s all too easy for us to cram our days with things to do, even if well-meaning.
-But kids need time to simply tinker at home and decide what they want to do.
+Well, not nothing per se, but time when nothing is on your agenda.
+It’s too easy to cram our days with things to do, even if well-meaning.
+But kids need downtime to tinker at home and decide what they want to do.

 And if it sounds boring, even better!
-This free time encourages him to be creative and find solutions to overcome his boredom.
+This free time encourages him to be creative and overcome his boredom.

 How exactly do you schedule free play?
 Set aside a time when he can play with toys and crafts without too much of your help.
-You might even do a task nearby, like cooking lunch or tidying the house.
+You might even do a task nearby, like cooking lunch or tidying the house, but allow him to manage his own activities.
 You’re near enough for company, but you’re not telling him how to play.

-Even older kids learn and explore through their senses, so try to include simple sensory play in your day.
+Kids learn and explore through their senses, so include simple sensory play in your day.
 For instance:

-• Fill a tub of water and, using a scrub brush, have her wash a few toys.
+• Fill a tub of water and, using a scrub brush, have your child wash a few toys.
 Offer a towel to dry them off.

 • Rub and smell different scents of herbs in the garden.